fernandopso/twitter-svm-tfidf.py/README.md

 mining-svm-tfidf
 ================

-Course conclusion project for collecting, training, and mining data collected from Twitter using Support Vector Machine and term frequency–inverse document frequency.
+Course project for collecting, training and mining data collected from Twitter using Support Vector Machine and Term Frequency–Inverse Document Frequency.

 ## Dependencies